 To Make the Raspberry Syrup

 - Combine the fresh or frozen raspberries with the sugar in a medium saucepan.
 Simmer until the the berries break down and the sugar has dissolved.
-Remove from heat and add the Chambord liqueur.
+Remove from heat; strain, and refrigerate until cool.

 To Make the Cocktail